CodeYourFuture/js-exercises/week-1/G-strings-methods/README.md

 console.log(nameLowerCase); // "daniel"
 ```

+.trim is a method to delete spaces

 You can find out more about string properties and methods by searching for "JavaScript string methods".

 ## Exercise 1

-* Log a message that includes the length of your name
+- Log a message that includes the length of your name

 ## Expected result